nginxinc/nginx-one-workshops/labs/lab2/readme.md

    Login Succeeded
    ```

-1. Run below script to generate temporary self-signed certificates that would be used by NGINX OSS instances.Ensure you are in the `/lab2` folder:
+1. Run below script to generate temporary self-signed certificates that would be used by NGINX OSS instances.(**NOTE:** Make sure you are within `labs/lab2` folder before running the command)

    ```bash
    bash generate_certs.sh
    ```

-1. If both ENV variables are set correctly && you are logged into the NGINX Private Registry, you can now run Docker Compose to pull and run the images.
-Ensure you are in the `/lab2` folder:
+1. If both ENV variables are set correctly && you are logged into the NGINX Private Registry, you can now run Docker Compose to pull and run the images. (**NOTE:** Make sure you are within `labs/lab2` folder before running the command)

    ```bash
    docker compose up --force-recreate -d